 *NEW* As of December 8, 2020, the ad hoc committee will be compiling and publishing a list of hyperlocal Mar Vista-serving (90066, 90064 and 90034) resources and we welcome your submissions of local non-profits, essential businesses and mutual aid (neighbors helping neighbors) networks to the list here: https://forms.gle/r8thPfSd7TNr5yP66

 Co-Chair: Andrea Ambriz

 Co-Chair: Selena Inouye

 The COVID-19 pandemic is a once-in-a-lifetime challenge facing our community.
-The main way we are combating this pandemic - social distancing - is helping to manage the demand for medical care and limiting the spread of this viral infection throughout our community.
+The main way we are combating this pandemic - wearing masks, washing hands, social distancing and sheltering at home - is helping to manage the demand for medical care and limiting the spread of this viral infection throughout our community.

 The Neighborhood Council system and the Department of Neighborhood Empowerment have never faced a crisis like the one we are currently facing.
 The ways our community has prepared in the past to respond to natural disasters and other emergency situations do not fit with our current situation.
 And the rules, laws, bylaws, and Department of Neighborhood Empowerment (DONE) that are in place that govern Neighborhood Councils have been impediments to taking action.

 This situation is dynamic and changing.
 The advice, guidance, and orders from our public health and government officials are updated every day and evolving over time based on many factors.

 All that said, there is a role for the Mar Vista Community Council to play in this situation.